sarah-antillia/Tensorflow-Image-Segmentation-Augmented-GlaS-MICCAI2015/README.md

 </pre>

 Therefore, in this experiment, we employed an online augmentation strategy to improve segmentation accuracy.
-We applied the following image transformation methods to the original dataset to augment them during our trainging process.<br>
+We applied the following image transformation methods to the original dataset to augment them during our training process.<br>
 <ul>
 <li>horizontal flipping</li>
 <li>vertical flipping</li>